Pilica, Silesian Voivodeship: History

 Since the beginning of its existence, Pilica was part of the historic Lesser Poland region.
-In accordance with the testament of Duke Bolesław III Wrymouth (1138), it became part of the Seniorate Province with Kraków as it capital.
+In accordance with the testament of Duke Bolesław III Wrymouth (1138), it became part of the Seniorate Province.
 The town rights were granted in around 1393.

-Several years after the January Uprising, Pilica lost its town privileges under the Tsar's ukase from June 1, 1869, and were restored in 1994.
+After 1815, it was located in the Russian Partition of Poland.
+Several years after the January Uprising, Pilica lost its town privileges under the Tsar's ukase from June 1, 1869.
+After World War I, in 1918, Poland regained independence and control of Pilica.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+The Polish resistance movement was active in Pilica, including a local unit of the Home Army under the cryptonym "Powój".

+Town rights were restored in 1994.

 Jewish community

 Jews are first mentioned in Pilica in 1581, when they are accused of insulting the host.
 The historian Meier Balaban notes in his book The History of the Jews of Kraków and Kazimierz 1304–1868 (in Polish): “In the 16th Century the Jewish Kehilla of Krakow was subdivided into seven regional districts: Olkusz, Chrzanow, Wisnicz, Sacz, Bobowa, Pilica, Bedzin, Oshpitzin, and Wolbrom.”

 Rabbi Pinchas Eliyahu Rotenberg, the nephew of Rabbi Yitzchak Meir Alter of Gur, was rabbi of the town until his death in 1903.